zan2azzhhh/Zhenhao_An-portfolio/critique-by-design.md

 ## Step one: choose a data visualization from MakeoverMonday
 Source: [The Cheapest Ways to Get Your Protein](https://data.world/makeovermonday/2023w8)

-This article explores various cheap protein options.
+This article explores various effective cheap protein options.

 Original Visualization: